 Herbs are special and different with their own smells and luscious oils, so depending on what herb you would like to save will reveal the best way to preserve it.
 Herbs with high moisture content should be frozen and not dried for better preservation.
 Basil, cilantro, parsley, and chives will taste much better if frozen.
 Mint, oregano, sage, rosemary, thyme, dill, and bay leaves taste wonderful when air-dried.
 So decide what herb you will be saving and proceed with its specific preservation.

 Drying your herbs

-Find a cool dark place to hang your bundles upside down.
+Hang your bundles upside down in a cool dark place.
 You can also try placing them upside down in a paper bag and hang the bag up.
 Check on the herbs in a few weeks and when they can crumble in your hands, they are ready to be stored.
 Place them in a glass jar or a Ziploc bag and store them in a cool dark place.
-They can be used up to a year.
+They can be used for up to a year.
 Do not crush them until you are ready to use them.
 They will keep their flavor better if kept whole.

 Freeze your herbs

 Cut the herbs as stated earlier and wash them if you need to.
 Dry them and place them on a cookie sheet.
 Place them in the freezer and remove them after they are frozen.
 Store them in a freezer bag or airtight container and place them back in the freezer for later use.
 You can also try grinding your fresh herbs and adding some olive oil to the mixture.
 Place the mixture in ice trays and freeze for later use.

 This is one alternative to drying, but you can also use a dehydrator to dry your herbs if you have one handy.